BadAcronym/BadAcronym/README.md

 C developer with a focus on games, game engines and development tooling.

 Cross-platform below means windows/linux support, mac not guaranteed.
-It wouldn't take much to add in the future, but I don't own a mac.
+It wouldn't take much to add in the future, but I don't own a mac, so I can't compile & test for it.

 "No dependencies" refers to no outside library dependencies that aren't bundled with the Operating System (this means no `stb`, `raylib`, `SDL`, `glfw`, etc).
 If those words are mentioned, the code in the `/vendor/` subfolders has been (and will always be) my own.

+In addition, there is no "build system", besides a shell script that calls the compiler (`bash`/`pwsh`).

 Notable projects: